Ertan Tombak

-Ertan Yuzeir Tombak (Ертан Юзеир Томбак; born 30 May 1999) is a Bulgarian professional footballer who plays as a right back for Slavia Sofia and the Bulgaria national team.
+Ertan Yuzeir Tombak (Ертан Юзеир Томбак; born 30 May 1999) is a Bulgarian professional footballer who plays as a right back for First League club Cherno More Varna.

 Career

 Cherno More

 On 31 May 2017, Tombak made his professional début in a 2–2 away draw against Levski Sofia, playing full 90 minutes.
 On 6 July 2017, he signed his first professional contract.
 Tombak publicly expressed his delight and stated that being part of the first team was a "dream come true".

 On 6 October 2018 he announced his retirement from football to go to university in Sofia.

 Slavia Sofia

 In the fall of 2018 Tombak participated in some training sessions with Slavia Sofia, but from the team it was clarified that he was training just to keep in shape.
 Nevertheless, on 9 January 2019 Slavia officially announced Tombak as their first winter signing.

-Tombak is a fan favorite of the Dutch Slavia Fan Club.
+On 29 April 2019 He made his debut for Slavia in a 2:2 draw against Lokomotiv Plovdiv playing 90 minutes. Оn 13 July Tombak mysteriously left Slavia after 6 years playing for the whites with a very big chance of retirement.
+After this decision he stated "We divided with Slavia, but I don't want to comment any further."